ydvsailendar/rsap/README.md

 ## Cleanup

-- Complete the scripts on the clean.sh to delete manually created resources.
+- Complete the scripts on the `scripts/clean.sh` to delete manually created resources.